 See above for details

 The Burr family of distributions has been central to the derivation of guideline values in Australia and New Zealand for over 20 yr [@fox_recent_2021].
 While offering a high degree of flexibility, experience with these distributions during that time has repeatedly highlighted numerical stability and convergence issues when parameters are estimated using maximum likelihood [@fox_recent_2021].
 This is thought to be due to the high degree of collinearity between parameter estimates and/or relatively flat likelihood profiles [@fox_recent_2021], and is one of the motivations behind the logic coded into Burrlioz to revert to either of the two limiting distributions.
 Burr Type 3 distribution is not currently one of the recommended distributionsin the default model set.
-This is because of 1) the convergence issues associated with the Burr Type 3 distribution, 2) the fact that reverting to a limiting two parameter distribution does not fit easily within a model averaging framework, and 3) that one of the two limiting distributions (the inverse Pareto, see below) also has estimation and convergence issues. #### Log-normal The [log-normal](https://en.wikipedia.org/wiki/Log-normal_distribution) distribution is a commonly used distribution in the natural sciences - particularly as a probability model to describe right (positive)-skewed pehnomena such as *concentration* data.
+This is because of 1) the convergence issues associated with the Burr Type 3 distribution, 2) the fact that reverting to a limiting two parameter distribution does not fit easily within a model averaging framework, and 3) that one of the two limiting distributions (the inverse Pareto, see below) also has estimation and convergence issues. #### Log-normal The [log-normal](https://en.wikipedia.org/wiki/Log-normal_distribution) distribution is a commonly used distribution in the natural sciences - particularly as a probability model to describe right (positive)-skewed phenomena such as *concentration* data.
 A random variable, $X$ is lognormally distributed if the *logarithm* of $X$ is normally distributed.
 The *pdf* of $X$ is given by

 Lognormal distribution \[{f_X}\left( {x;\mu ,\sigma } \right) = \frac{1}{{\sqrt {2\pi } {\kern 1pt} \sigma x}}\exp \left[ { - \frac{{{{\left( {\ln x - \mu } \right)}^2}}}{{2{\sigma ^2}}}} \right]{\rm{ ; }}x,\sigma > 0,\; - \infty < \mu < \infty \]